wechuli/sql-for-data-science/t-sql/notes.md

 - While not commonly used in typical application processing, cross joins can be useful in some specialized scenarios - such as generating test data.

 ### Self joins

 - A self-join is an inner, outer, or cross join that matches rows in a table to other rows in the same table.
 - When defining a self-join, you must specify an alias for at least one instance of the table being joined.

 ## UNION Queries

 - Union returns a result set of distinct rows combined from all statements
 - union removes duplicates during query processing(affects perfomance)
 - Union all retains duplicates during query processing

 ### Guidelines to UNION

 - Column aliases must be expressed in first query
 - number of columns must be the same
 - data types, must be compatible for implicit conversion(or converted explicitly)

 ## INTERSECT

 - Intersect return only distinct rows that appear in both result set

 ## EXCEPT

 - Except return only distinct rows that appear in the first set but not the second - order in which sets are specified matters

+## Introduction to Functions

+- Scalar Functions -
+    - Configuration
+    - Conversion
+    - Cursor
+    - Date and Time
+- Aggregate Functions - operate on a single row, return a single value
+- Logical Functions - scalar functions that compare multiple values to determine a single output
+- Window Functions - Take one or more input values, return a single summarizing value
+- Grouping with GROUP BY - Operate on a window(set) of rows
+- Filtering with HAVING - Return a virtual table that can be used subsequently in a Transact-SQL statement